About Chipping Campden

 One of the first things you may notice as you walk along the beautiful high street may be the number of places to get food or drink.
 There are 7 pub/hotels, 7 tearooms/bistros /restaurant/coffeeshops, 2 delicatessens and 1 chinese/fish’n’chip shop (eat in or take away Indian food also available from the Maharaja Restaurant at the Volunteer pub).
 Most of these are child and dog friendly in the bar areas and gardens, but room for buggies may be limited.

 Campden offers a range of independent shops which are a delight to visit.
-These shops offer gifts, shoes, clothes, bespoke hats, country attire, art, stylish home-wares and more.
+These shops offer gifts, bespoke hats, art, stylish home-wares and more.
 The Co-op and One stop are convenience stores selling groceries, essentials and alcohol.
 They are open until 10pm.

 If you are looking for something special for your home, or as a gift, then Robert Welch on Sheep Street are known for their beautiful silver ware, and the Gallery at the Guild has work from local artists ranging from furniture to photography, art and jewelry.
 Upstairs you can visit Harts Gold & Silversmiths and see the skilled craftsmen at work.
 Sam Wilson is a local designer and her shop is packed full of beautiful items from lampshades to t-towels and more.